 Exploring Geithoorn is best done by renting a bike.
 You will get a map and you can take any of the recommended cycling routes, or just go wherever you want.
 Even if you do lose your way, its no big deal.
 It’s a small town and you will enjoy going off the beaten path and soon find your way back.

 My Dutch friend and I, arrived Geithoorn by the early morning bus from Den Haag.
-We had the entire day to explore and we made the most of it.
+We had spent the last few days exploring some of the best Holiday parks in Holland and now we had the entire day to explore Geithoorn.
 Cycling around this beautiful town was an epic adventure.
 We passed canals, cute houses, huge fields, open roads and a lovely waterfront.
 On the whole we covered around 40 kms by bike.
 Be sure to wear comfortable footwear (I would recommend sturdy sports shoes) for long bike riding adventure.
 It can get fairly hot if you go during summers so wearing a cap would make cycling for long hours in the sun, easier.

 For bike rentals, rates start from just 10 Euros for 3 hours.
 While picking a bike, do ride it around a bit to see if you are comfortable.
 Dutch are some of the tallest people in the world – and even though I am above average height, for an Indian female, I had a hard time picking a suitable bike.
 If you don’t find the right sized bike, move to the next rental shop as there are several down the main street.